jtr13/1201/Syllabus.md

 <http://www.college.columbia.edu/academics/academicintegrity>
 </p>
 <p>
 <strong>Tests: </strong>Tests, including the final, are cumulative, with a greater emphasis on newer material.
-Allowable materials include pens, pencils, erasers, a hand-held calculator, and a single (two-sided) 8.5” x 11” sheet of original handwritten notes for the first two tests, and three sheets (each two-sided) for the final. <em>Make-up tests will only be administered in cases of documented emergencies.</em>
+Allowable materials include pens, pencils, erasers, a hand-held NON-GRAPHING calculator (one line display), and a single (two-sided) 8.5” x 11” sheet of original handwritten notes for the first two tests, and three sheets (each two-sided) for the final. <em>Make-up tests will only be administered in cases of documented emergencies.</em>
 </p>

 <p>